ReactTraining/react-media/README.md

 Keys of media query objects are camel-cased and numeric values automatically get the `px` suffix.
 See the [json2mq docs](https://github.com/akiran/json2mq/blob/master/README.md#usage) for more examples of queries you can construct using objects.

-An optional `targetWindow` prop can be specified if you want the `query` to be evaluated against a different window object than the one the code is running in.
-This can be useful for example if you are rendering part of your component tree to an iframe or [a popup window](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202).
+## `onChange`

-There is also an optional `onChange` prop, which is a callback function that will be invoked when the status of the media query changes.
-This can be useful if you need to do some imperative stuff in addition to the declarative approach `react-media` already provides.
+You can specify an optional `onChange` prop, which is a callback function that will be invoked when the status of the media query changes.
+This can be useful for triggering side effects, independent of the render lifecycle.

 ```jsx
 import React from 'react';